Complex Adaptive Systems, Master's Programme

 An interdisciplinary and comprehensive education

 Interdisciplinary and encompassing several theoretical frameworks, our programme provides you with a broad and thorough introduction to the theory of complex systems and its applications to the world around us.
-The programme is based on a physics perspective and focuses on its general principles, but we also provide courses in information theory, computer science and optimization algorithms, ecology, and genetics in addition to adaptive systems and robotics.
+The programme is based on a physics perspective and focuses on its general principles, but we also provide courses in information theory, machine learning, computer science and optimization algorithms, ecology, and genetics in addition to adaptive systems and robotics.

 - physics/statistical physics